You are here:

 If the watercraft was owned prior to January 1, 2000, title is required before it is sold, mortgaged or otherwise disposed of.

-Contact your local Clerk of Courts - Automobile/Watercraft Title Division for more information on titling your personal watercraft.
+Contact your local Fiscal Officer's - Automobile/Watercraft Title Division for more information on titling your personal watercraft.

 Buying a Boat, Outboard Motor or Personal Watercraft